How does Telehealth work?

 How to book an appointment?

-If you are interested in a telehealth appointment speak to your local service provider to see if telehealth is right for your situation.
+Ask your local health service provider about whether Telehealth is right for your situation.
 If it is, your provider will be able to make the booking for you.
-Your provider may also offer you a video call, it is your choice if you accept this or not.
+Interpreters can also be provided for Telehealth appointments.